 During the so called Dark Ages in Western Europe the art of counting with abacus was more or less forgotten.
 One of the first scientists, which not only popularized the Hindu-Arabic digits, but also reintroduced the abacus, was (surprise!)
-Gerbert d'Aurillac (950-1003), well-known as Pope Sylvester II (see the nearby image).
+Gerbert d'Aurillac (950-1003), archbishop of Rheims and chancellor of France, well-known as Pope Sylvester II (see the nearby image).
 Gerbert lived some time in Spain and took the idea of the abacus from Spanish Arabs.
 The abacus that Gerbert reintroduced into Europe had its length divided into 27 parts with 9 number jetons, so called apices (this would exclude zero, which was represented by an empty column) and 1000 apices in all, crafted out of animal horn by a shieldmaker of Rheims.
 For example, with the Gerbert's abacus, the number 308 will be expressed with a apex for 3 in the hundreds column and with a apex for 8 in the column of units.
 According to his pupil Richer, Gerbert could perform speedy calculations with his abacus, that were extremely difficult for people in his day to think through in using only Roman numerals, that was one of the reasons Gerbert to be suspected as a magician and servant of the Devil:-) Due to Gerbert's reintroduction, the abacus became widely used in Western Europe once again during the 11th century.

 The first printed book on arithmetic and the operation of the abacus in Europe was the anonymous Arte dell’Abbaco, (Treviso, 1478).
 The most popular kind of abacus still in use during the Renaissance in Europe was a table on which lines marked off the different decimal orders (so called reckoning table).
 The pebbles previously used as counters have been replaced by specially minted coin-like objects (like apices, introduced by Gerbert) that are cast, thrown, or pushed on the abacus table.
 They are called jetons from jeter (to throw) in France, and werpgeld for “thrown money” in Holland.
 All administrations, merchants, bankers, lords, and rulers had reckoning tables with counters bearing their own marks, made of base metal, gold, or silver, depending on their rank or social position.